Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 Bacteria is the most common cause of folliculitis - especially Staphylococcus bacteria; this can also be referred to as superficial pyoderma.
 Other causes can be excess rubbing or scratching, fungi, or parasites.

-Based on our microbiology and anecdotal data, Lavengel® would be an effective option against both folliculitis and superficial pyoderma.
+Based on our microbiological and anecdotal data, Lavengel® would be an effective option against both folliculitis and superficial pyoderma.

 Photo by Dr. Marie-Christine Cadiergues, via Douxo UK